amackera/amackera.github.io/content/_index.md

 processes](https://www.wikiwand.com/en/articles/Reentrancy_(computing)),
 and durable execution.

-I graduated from University of Waterloo Electrical and Computer Engineering way back in 2010, but I've since relocated to Vancouver on Canada's best coast.
+I graduated from the University of Waterloo, Electrical and Computer Engineering, way back in 2010, but I've since relocated to Vancouver on Canada's best coast.

 Over the last 25+ years, I've shipped code in almost a dozen programming languages, worked with some truly exceptional people,